|In a nutshell|

 • Chicken liver – 100 g contain 13 µg;

-• Plant sources of K1 like kale, spinach, greens, swiss chard, parsley, brussel sprouts, romaine lettuce, and broccoli contain 220-530 µg of vitamin in half cup of cooked product.
+• Plant sources of K1 like kale, spinach, greens, swiss chard, parsley, brussel sprouts, romaine lettuce, and broccoli contain 220-530 µg of the vitamin in half cup of the cooked product.

 Enough of this vitamin can be obtained from eating just one of these foods on a daily basis.

 • Chicken breast;